-Black Britons fear for Diane Abbott after millionaire’s call for violence
+Black Britons fear for Diane Abbott after a millionaire’s call for violence

 Labour sent an email to its supporters on Wednesday asking for donations for the general election campaign that referenced Hester’s comments, saying the Conservatives will “happily ignore the racism, cover their ears and spend every penny”.

-The email was roundly condemned. because Abbott no longer sits with the party.
+The email was roundly condemned because Abbott no longer sits with the party.

 “What we’ve seen over the past week is how threats to your life can be instrumentalised for political gains [as a] political football, which makes it even less attractive for people of colour, for Black women, to want to enter the political sphere,” said Kimberly McIntosh, a writer and Labour councillor.